 A good rule of thumb is to dress them in one more layer than how you would want to sleep at night.
 So if you plan on wearing a light pair of pajamas, your baby would probably be comfortable in footless pajamas and a thin swaddle.

 3. Introduce a sleep sack

 It’s always a good idea to swaddle your baby for naptime and sleep time.
-This helps them feel safe and snug like in the womb.
+This helps them feel safe and snug like in the womb and is one of the best newborn baby hacks out there.
 Swaddles also keep their hands close to their sides which prevents the startle reflex.

 For added warmth, you can also try a sleep sack or baby sleep suit.
 These work similarly to swaddles, but are more secure with the addition of Velcro tabs or zippers.